-It is easy to prove that the global minimum entropy appears when N = n and the local minimum entropy given N increases with the decrease of N. However, only taking into account the minimum entropy usually causes overfitting because such a segmentation is usually too complex.
+It is easy to prove that the global minimum entropy appears when N = n and the local minimum entropy given N increases with the decrease in N. However, only taking into account the minimum entropy usually causes over-fitting because such a segmentation is usually too complex.
 Therefore, we also take into account the growth rate of the local minimum entropy to balance the complexity of the segmentation and the corresponding local minimum entropy.
 To be specific, we start from N = n and then iteratively set N = N - 1 and calculate the corresponding local minimum entropy.
 If the growth rate of the local minimum entropy is larger than ξ , we terminate seeking next local minimum entropy.
-In practice, we set ξ to be 10%.
 Figure 1 illustrates the procedure of seeking the global optimized segmentation by balancing the complexity of the segmentation and the minimum entropy.
 The worst complexity of the adaptive segmentation approach is O(NlogN).